The snip – a complete guide to getting a vasectomy

 20. Can my partner and I use IVF to have children after my vasectomy?

 Yes, IVF is still an option for your partner to get pregnant if you have undergone a vasectomy.
-This is a particularly good option for men who have had their vasectomy performed many years ago and their is a lower success rate for a reversal.
+This is a particularly good option for men who have had their vasectomy performed many years ago and there is a lower success rate for a reversal.
 In this instance doctors would need to extract sperm directly from the testes via a needle inserted into the scrotum.

 21. Can I still get or pass on an STI after having a vasectomy?